• Skip to primary navigation

 How to Make Chicken Chow Mein

-2. After 20 minutes, place the marinated chicken on a baking tray and bake in the oven for 25 minutes.
-Remove from the oven, allow the chicken to cool then slice the chicken into small pieces and set aside.
-Add the oyster sauce, soy sauce, light brown sugar and sesame oil to a bowl to make the chow mein sauce, mix and set aside.
+2. Line a baking tray with parchment paper and preheat the oven to gas mark 6/400oF/200oC/180oC fan.
+Place the marinated chicken breasts along with the marinade on the baking tray and bake in the oven for 20 - 25 minutes.
+Remove from the oven, allow the chicken to cool then chop it into small pieces and set aside.

 Recipe Tips